 Preparing does not mean you just have to list down everything you want done.
 Preparation requires discernment to determine which tasks you can definitely allow your dedicated assistant to handle.
 To distribute tasks easily, you have to realize that you can’t do all the tasks yourself.
 To help determine what tasks can be managed by your VA you may use the following tips:

 - Build rapport with your VA.
 Delegating tasks helps to build a long-lasting and harmonious relationship with your dedicated assistant over time.
 You have to do this for you and your VA to develop trust before you assign anything to them.

-- Consider their skillset before you give out the tasks.
-Also, consider their interests before you assign tasks as well as the current workload.
-Also, determine their success in taking on similar tasks, how they work on those tasks, and how they deal with pressure when working on these things.
+- Consider their skill set before you give out the tasks.
+Also, consider their interests before you assign tasks, as well as the current workload.
+Furthermore, determine their success in taking on similar tasks, how they work on those tasks, and how they deal with pressure when working on these things.

 - Explain why you need to delegate the tasks to them.
 At this point, you may also consider telling them about the bigger picture — how this task can affect business operations.
 If applicable, you may also tell them how this can affect them as a part of the company.